-• The food industry has 15 sub-branches.
-Of the total gross output by food manufacturers, dairies accounted for 27 percent, the meat industry for 17 percent, beverage manufacturers 22 percent, the fish industry for 14 percent, and bakeries accounted for 9 percent.

-- There were almost 700 food and beverage producers in Estonia in 2000.
+- The food industry has 15 sub-branches.
+Of the total gross output by food manufacturers, dairies accounted for 29 percent, the meat industry for 16 percent, beverage manufacturers for 18 percent, the fish industry for 14 percent, and bakeries accounted for 9 percent. - There were 804 food and beverage producers in Estonia in 2001.
 The concentration of production is high.
-The 4 largest meat producers accounted for 70 percent of the sector's output, 9 fish processors accounted for about 63 percent of production, 9 dairies accounted for about 60 percent of processed dairy products, and 4 major breweries accounted for 90 percent of the sector's production volume. - Almost 75 percent of the fish processing industry's output is exported to Russia, which makes it the main export market for canned fish.
-However, further development of the fish industry has been negatively affected by the fact that Russia is imposing double the customs duty rates on Estonian products that it applies to the same products from MFN suppliers.
-Of the raw fish inputs used by the fish processing industry, about 25 percent are imported, mainly from Norway and the UK. - The industrial output of bread and bakery products totalled 72 thous.
-MT.
-Nearly 30 percent of the industry's output is produced by Finnish controlled companies.
+The 4 largest meat producers accounted for almost 80 percent of the sector's output, 4 fish processors accounted for about 46 percent of production, 4 dairies accounted for 53 percent of processed dairy products, and 4 major breweries accounted for 90 percent of the sector's production volume.

+- Almost 35 percent of the fish processing industry's output is exported to EU member countries.
+Russia is the main export market for canned fish.
+However, further development of the fish industry has been negatively affected by the fact that Russia is imposing double the Customs duty rates on Estonian products that it applies to the same products from MFN suppliers.
+Of the raw fish inputs used by the fish processing industry, about 25 percent is imported, mainly from Norway and the UK.
+The largest enterprises are Maseko, Hiiu Kalur, and Viru Kalatoostuse. - The industrial output of bread and bakery products totalled US\$ 52.8 million.
+Nearly 30 percent of the industry's output is produced by Finnish-controlled companies.
 Fazer Eesti AS is owned by Fazer Leipomot OY, and AS Leibur belongs to Vaasan &Vaasan.
-Imported wheat flour accounted for almost 70 percent of flour use, mostly due to the inconsistent quality of domestic wheat. - The output of the meat packing industry accounted for 46 thous.
-MT, of which the market leader, Rakvere AS (owned by Finnish Ruokatalo), accounted for 40 percent.
-The EBRD has a considerable share in Tallegg AS (poultry plant).
-About 60 percent of the poultry and 38 percent of pork supplies to the industry were imported from Finland, Denmark and the U.S. - Dairy sector production increased after EU import quotas.
-This brought about a fierce competition for raw milk and contributed to price hikes for dairy products.
+Imported wheat flour accounted for almost 70 percent of flour use, mostly due to the inconsistent quality of domestic wheat. - The output of the meat packing industry accounted for 24,800 MT of meat, 29,000 MT of sausage, 4,300 MT of smoked meat products, and 671 MT of canned meat.
+Rakvere AS (owned by Finnish Ruokatalo) was the market leader, accounting for 40 percent.
+EBRD has a considerable share in the Tallegg AS poultry plant.
+Imported meat accounted for 45,800 MT.
+Leading suppliers were Denmark (27 percent), Finland (19 percent), Sweden (12 percent), and Belgium (10 percent).
+The U.S. is the second leading supplier of poultry to Estonia with a 26.6 percent share of poultry imports for its domestic market (5,973 MT). - Dairy sector production increased after the EU increased import quotas.
+This brought about fierce competition for raw milk and contributed to price hikes for dairy products.
 The upgrading of the dairy sector will require large investments, and Estonian dairies will use EU pre-accession funds (SAPARD) for this purpose.
-The largest foreign-owned companies in the dairy sector include: Lacto AS, fully owned by Yaguab Haiday (Indonesia); Tapila AS, owned by Valio OY (Finland); AS Vöru Juust, which stock is partly owned by Saviola s.p.a.
+The largest foreign-owned companies in the dairy sector include: Lacto AS, fully owned by Yaguab Haiday (Indonesia); Tapila AS, owned by Valio OY (Finland); AS Vöru Juust, whose stock is partly owned by Saviola s.p.a.
 (Italy).
-AS Pölva Piim was bought by the Dutch company G.van den Bergh, and this has helped establish a market in the EU for Estonian powdered cream. - The Tartu Ölletehas brewery is owned by Finnish Olvi OY, Saku Ölletehas is owned by Baltic Beverages Holding, and AS Viru Ölu belongs to Harboes Bryggery AS, a Danish brewery. - The Coca Cola bottling plant, Eesti Coca-Cola Joogid, lost much of its market share in 2000.
-In order to improve its situation, the company acquired a popular product, Linnuse Kali (kvass), from Ösel Foods.
+AS Pölva Piim was bought by the Dutch company G.van den Bergh, and this has helped establish a market in the EU for Estonian powdered cream. - The Tartu Ölletehas brewery is owned by Finnish Olvi OY, Saku Ölletehas is owned by Baltic Beverages Holding, and AS Viru Ölu belongs to Harboes Bryggery AS, a Danish brewery. - The Coca Cola bottling plant, Eesti Coca-Cola Joogid has acquired a popular product, Linnuse Kali (kvass), from Ösel Foods.
 Fifty percent of Ösel Foods belongs to Carl Erik Sundbol (Finland).